jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ## What is an Assertion?

 An `AssertionError` is raised when the result of an `assert` statement is `False`.
-We encountered it when we wrote the first failing test in [Setup TDD](./TDD_SETUP.md)
+We encountered this when we wrote the first failing test in [Setup TDD](./TDD_SETUP.md)

 ```python
         self.assertFalse(True)